 9. The Man Who Knew Too Much (1956)

 Doris Day is an unexpected standout in this thriller where she plays a female character who capably subverts Hitchcock’s usual icy blondes.
 Not only is she sweet & tender as the mother of a boy snatched by a terrorist organization, but she’s also dynamic & tenacious in her bid to save him.

 Margot Wendice (Kelly) using a pair of scissors to stab her attempted murderer is one of the most powerful images of Hitchcock’s overall ouvre – particularly as it shows a woman repurposing a domestic instrument into being an object of violent survival.
 Aside from that, however, Margot isn’t the greatest Hitchcock heroine ever devised, and she’s also the only main female character surrounded by male detectives, killers, and lovers.

 Much has been said about how Vertigo (no matter how important a movie) is “still considered the last word in misogynistic creepiness”, as Kim Novak takes on dual ones, one of which is shaped into the ultimate fetish doll of James Stewart’s Scottie.
 However, as The Guardian once suggested, there’s an argument to be made that Vertigo “is not an example of misogyny, but an overblown, beautiful and tragic deconstruction of it.”

 6. Rear Window (1954)

-It could be argued that via the voyeurism of Jefferies (Stewart), Rear Window is a tribute to the perverse power of the male gaze and that women don’t particularly factor into that narrative as active participants.
+We could argue that via the voyeurism of Jefferies (Stewart), Rear Window is a tribute to the perverse power of the male gaze and that women don’t particularly factor into that narrative as active participants.

 5. Rebecca (1940)

-The psychological back and forth between the character and the long-suffering Mrs. de Winter (Joan Fontaine) makes Rebecca a rare Hitchcock movie that revolves around two lead female characters in peculiar roles.
+The psychological back & forth between the character and the long-suffering Mrs. de Winter (Joan Fontaine) makes Rebecca a rare Hitchcock movie that revolves around two lead female characters in peculiar roles.